sail1972/loopback-example-database/README.md

 ## Try the discovery

-Now we have the `account` table existing in MySQL, we can try to discover the LoopBack model from the database.
+Now we have the `account` table existing in PostgreSQL, we can try to discover the LoopBack model from the database.
 Let's run the following example:

 ```sh